Meet Love Island 2020 contestant Nas Majeed who says he’s “different” to past islanders

 “I’m very different to guys who have been on the show before.
 I’m funny, always myself, caring and considerate.
 I’m a well-rounded person.”

-Nas has already give you his personal profitable catchphrase that he hopes will probably be touchdown on a Primark T-shirt close to you.
+Nas has already give you his personal profitable catchphrase that he hopes might be touchdown on a Primark T-shirt close to you.

-And a bit bit like final yr’s Anton, Nas has a really excitable mom who will probably be hoping to make her personal means Inyo the villa.
+And a bit bit like final 12 months’s Anton, Nas has a really excitable mom who might be hoping to make her personal method Inyo the villa.

 What’s Nas’s worst behavior?